UPDATE: Forced Evictions and Disability Rights in Africa

 - promote inclusiveness and ensure that all institutions provide services to persons with disabilities in the same manner as they provide to the non-disabled except where necessary;

-e) ensure that policies in general do not have a negative impact on the status of persons with disabilities, and in particular vulnerable groups.
+- ensure that policies in general do not have a negative impact on the status of persons with disabilities, and in particular vulnerable groups.”

 A child with disability has a right to special care, medical treatment, rehabilitation, family and personal integrity, sports and recreation, education and training to help him enjoy a full and decent life and dignity and achieve the greatest degree of self- actualization, self-reliance and social integration possible.

 The Lesotho Constitution takes a similar approach to the rights of PWDs as the Swaziland Constitution.
 Section 33 of the Lesotho Constitution makes provision for the rehabilitation, training, and social resettlement of PWDs.
 It enjoins the state to adopt policies designed to facilitate access to employment for PWDs.
 While this provision seems to lean more towards affirmative action in favour of PWDs, it is non-justiciable.
 Disability rights appear for the first time under the Principles of State Policy of the Lesotho Constitution, and do not feature elsewhere in the Constitution.
 Even the non-discrimination clause fails to list disability as a prohibited ground for discrimination.